 Reputation management on the web is not just about countering negative content and generating positive reviews.
 It’s about building a reputation that makes a brand synonymous with its core values and the primary needs of its target market.
 This is precisely why businesses need to have a comprehensive online reputation management strategy in place.

-The benefits of a good online reputation
+Additional benefits of a good reputation

 A solid reputation has several direct and indirect benefits for a business.

-- A comprehensive online reputation management (ORM) strategy not only highlights the strengths of a business, but also effectively counters any negative propaganda by its competitors.
+- A comprehensive online reputation management (ORM) strategy not only highlights the strengths of a business but also effectively counters any negative propaganda by its competitors.

 - A strong online reputation that increases trust means that there’s a higher chance of cold visitors turning into prospects and customers.